rawr/rawr/README.md

 STUFF
 -----

+`Rawr` 1.7.0 has some changes to how the application jar is assembled.
+Many versions ago something changed such that when the application jar-building processing was collecting the files indicated by `build_configuration.rb` it was stripping some paths.
+For example your project folder might have files in `src/` and `lib/ruby/` but those files would end up in the root of the generated jar.
+For assorted reasons this did not seem to break anything, likely because these files were still available via `$:`.
+But this was just a coincidence.

+Worse, if you had `lib/ruby/foo.rb` and `src/foo.rb` your generated jar file would only get one of them.
+This is bad.

+Version 1.7.0 changes how such paths are handled and the behavior should be what it was way back in the early days of `Rawr`.

+If you find that this new version is breaking your existing applications please report this.
+It _shouldn't_ (based on testing) but there may be cases where it does it and it would be good to know why.
+If your program breaks with this version it may be that you need to change how to add pats to `$:` or how you reference files when calling `require`.

 `Rawr` 1.6.6 has rb source compilation turned off by default but compilation is working again since `Rawr` 1.6.5, if you want to turn it on in `build_configuration.rb`.

 `Rawr` 1.6.0 added support for compiling [Mirah](http://www.mirah.org/) source code.